-6.2 Description of BART-Eligible Sources in the State of New Jersey identification process is included in the MANE-VU Five-Factor Analysis of BART-eligible Sources43, and is included in Appendix G.
+6.2 Description of BART-Eligible Sources in the State of New Jersey

-The BART-eligible facilities in New Jersey are listed in Table 6.1.
-These facilities were identified in an analysis conducted by the Northeast States for Coordinated Air Use Management (NESCAUM) for New Jersey and other MANE-VU members using the methodology in the guidelines in the BART Rule.42 A detailed description of each BART-eligible facility and the
+Five facilities were determined to be BART-eligible and subject to BART based on the discussion in section 6.1.
+The five facilities are listed in Table 6.1.
+These facilities were identified in an analysis conducted by the Northeast States for Coordinated Air Use Management (NESCAUM) for New Jersey and other MANE-VU members using the BART guidelines in the BART Rule.
+The BART-eligible facilities in New Jersey fall into two of the 26 targeted